Is Quikrete as Strong as Concrete? (Is There A Difference?)

 When to Use Quikrete and When Not To

-If Quikrete can be as strong as concrete, then why would one not use it all the time?
-This is because it’s quick-drying nature makes it more suitable for some tasks than others.
-The site where it is going to be used must be fully prepared so that the application can be swift.
-To read more about this, read “How Long will Quikrete Last?”
+Well, this is because its quick-drying nature makes it more suitable for some tasks than others.
+The site where it will be used must be fully prepared so that the application can be swift.

-Quikrete is most often used in small projects where the work can be completed quickly, such as small repairs or setting posts for fences, mailboxes, or lamps.
 In the case of posts, you only need to dig a hole, pour in the Quikrete mix, and then add water.
-Within a few hours, your posts will be solid, and you can hang your load on them.
+Your posts will be solid within a few hours, and you can hang your load on them.

-For the DIY enthusiast, Quikrete makes it possible to complete home projects by yourself.
+Quikrete makes it possible for the DIY enthusiast to complete home projects yourself.
 Concrete is difficult to work with and could require a mixing truck and additional materials.
-With Quikrete, you can mold the mixed product as you need and complete jobs without assistance.

-Commercially, fast-setting concrete is regularly used in repairs where it’s important that it dries fast and the area can be used again in a short space of time.
+Commercially, fast-setting concrete is regularly used in repairs where it’s important that it dries fast and the area can be used again quickly.
 This applies to projects like airport runway repairs, tunnel repairs, and so on that cannot wait while the concrete dries.
-It’s also useful in the following circumstances:

 - Underwater construction